Optimization of inventory and capacity in large-scale assembly systems using extreme-value theory: Model and preliminaries

-To buffer against uncertainties in the supply and demand processes, we introduce base-stock level $I_i$ for each component $i\leq N$.
-We define $\beta_i$ as the capacity for component $i$ and $Q_i(\beta_i)$ as the number of outstanding orders of component $i\leq N$, which is dependent on the capacity investment $\beta_i$.
-We model this as $Q_i(\beta_i)=\sup_{s>0}(W_i(s)+W_A(s)-\beta_i s)$, with $\beta_i>0$ and $(W_i,i\leq N)$ independent Brownian motions with mean 0 and variance $\sigma^2$, which represent fluctuations that occur during the production process of component $i$. $W_A$ is a Brownian motion with mean 0 and variance $\sigma_A^2$ representing the fluctuations in the number of demands.
-One can see $Q_i(\beta_i)$ as a two-moment or heavy traffic approximation of the steady state queue length in front of server $i$.
-If $\sigma_A^2>0$, $(Q_i(\beta_i))_{i\leq N}$ are dependent random variables.
+\paragraph{\textbf{\emph{Base-stock level and capacity.}}} To buffer against uncertainties in the supply and demand processes, we introduce a base-stock level $I_i$ for each component $i\leq N$.
+We define $\beta_i>0$ as the net capacity for component $i$, i.e. the difference between the production rate and arrival rate, in other words, $\beta_i$ captures the capacity investment of server $i$.
+As mentioned before, we assume that for all servers, the net capacity and the base-stock levels are the same, thus $\beta_i=\beta_j=\beta$ and $I_i=I_j=I$.
+The backlog $Q_{i}(t,\beta)$ represents the number of outstanding orders of component $i\leq N$ at time $t$, with $Q_{i}(t,\beta)$ given in Definition \ref{def: brownian fork-join queue}.
+If $\sigma_A^2>0$, $(Q_{i}(t,\beta))_{i\leq N}$ are dependent random variables.